 CPT requires an application completed by the student, which can be submitted to the IES office.
 We will add CPT work authorization to your immigration record, and prepare a new I-20 with CPT authorization on it.
 CPT is approved for a specific job that a student has already received an offer for, and is only approved for one semester or session at a time.

 The “Optional Worksheet for CPT” is available here.
 This form is NOT the CPT application and it should NOT be submitted to IES; it is available for you to use with your academic adviser, if you or your adviser wants to use it, to help you determine if you can manage the balance of your academic obligations and your intended CPT work.

 PRAC Enrollment quick link: Intern Success Practicum “PRAC” enrollment is available online through the Career Center.

 Complete directions to enroll are available here.

-PLEASE plan for 5 days to have PRAC approved, especially at peak processing times!
+PLEASE plan for 5 business days to have PRAC approved, especially at peak processing times!